Phone-GWP-group

 The following symbols and logos are provided for free download on this page in either vector (EPS) or bitmap (JPEG) format for you to use as appropriate.

 GWP Group Ltd can accept no responsibility for unlawful or incorrect use of the supplied symbols.
-GWP can also accept no responsibility for damage or loss resulting from incorrect usage of these symbols on your packaging.
+GWP accepts no responsibility for any damage or loss resulting from the incorrect use of these symbols on your packaging.

 Resin identification codes for plastics